• Skip to primary navigation

 The data input section consists of the following subheading for data entry of Receivables:

-Customer Name: Name of Debtor’s company or individual.
+Customer Name: The legal name of the debtor’s company or individual.

-Invoice Amount: Amount of invoice in the desired currency.
+Invoice Amount: The total amount due, expressed in the desired currency.

 Due Date: Due date is the number of days allowed in addition to the date of the invoice.
 If you want to set longer limits are just change the number of in Payment Terms column.